eneamc/eneamc.github.io/_pages/about.md

 **You do not want to miss out on my unorthodox creativity!**

 ## Presentation
-I am a Phd student in Stochastic Optimization for Deep Learning under the supervision of Prof. Dr. [Aurelien Lucchi](https://omls.dmi.unibas.ch/en/persons/aurelien-lucchi/) at University of Basel, Switzerland.
+I am a PhD student in Stochastic Optimization for Deep Learning under the supervision of Prof. Dr. [Aurelien Lucchi](https://omls.dmi.unibas.ch/en/persons/aurelien-lucchi/) at University of Basel, Switzerland.
 My main interests are Stochastic Optimization, Implicit Bias, and Deep Learning Theory.
 In good days, I also appreciate Mathematical Finance and Reservoir Computing.

 I am a great MMA fan and I love watching WWE ;)